mateoo1/sharing-inspector/README.md

 **ADDITIONAL INFO**

-> If program find out that Domain Users group is assigned to some shared folder then will not display all your domain users in output.
-There will be only one single record about that Domain Users has been assigned to folder.

 This program has been tested on large real-life production servers.
 For sure there will be some exceptions in different environments.